 El Cuartelejo Ruins

-- Categories: archaeological site and recreation area
+- Categories: archaeological site, building, and ruins

 - Location: Scott, Kansas, Great Plains, United States, North America